This is still a work in progress. A downloadable/printable version will be available closer to the event.

 SEATING

 Please bring a chair or blanket for downtimes and water for yourself and your hounds.
 We will have water in baby pools outside the Center if it is hot.
 We do not put water bowls inside the Center; the concrete gets slippery when wet, so all water for dogs will be outside.
-You may use a pop-up tent outdoors or bring an X-pen for inside the Activities Area if you want to confine your hounds.
+You may use a pop-up tent outdoors or bring an X-pen for inside if you want to confine your hounds.
 Please don't leave your hounds unattended in an X-pen or a tent.

 BRACELETS